kokog78/unit-test-dojo/unit-test-practice-11/README.md

 ## Classes

-`dojo.GitignoreMergeTool`: this is the tool you will implement.
+`dojo.gitignore.GitignoreMergeTool`: this is the tool you will implement.

-`dojo.GitignoreMergeToolTest`: here you will write your tests.
+`dojo.gitignore.GitignoreMergeToolTest`: here you will write your tests.

 ## Phases